Checking Zoom latency externally

 Debugging / reversing Firebase gRPC traffic with mitmproxy

-Recently, I was stuck in figuring how the Firebase gRPC calls worked and how I could generate, modify, and replay them.
+Recently, I was stuck in figuring out how the Firebase gRPC calls worked and how I could generate, modify, and replay them.
 Trapping and modifying the existing gRPC traffic was not working too well.
 Finally, I took a step back and spent some time on learning how to build and debug simple Firebase applications.
 This approach helped me tremendously and I was able to make further progress with my original task in almost no time. ...

-April 16, 2025 · 3 min · 433 words · Dhiru Kholia
+April 16, 2025 · 3 min · 434 words · Dhiru Kholia

 Reimagining the 'Tangara' music player - Part 2